-Remarks: the low voltage threshold and recovery voltage threshold can be set individually and their combinations will make Witty Pi work differently, please see the table below for details.
+Remarks:the low voltage threshold and recovery voltage threshold can be set individually and their combinations will make Witty Pi work differently.

 Low Voltage Recovery Voltage Result Not Set Not Set Witty Pi doesn't care about the input voltage changing.
-Set Not Set Witty Pi will shut down your Raspberry Pi if input voltage is too low.
+Set Not Set Witty Pi will shutdown your Raspberry Pi if input voltage is too low.
 It will not turn on Raspberry Pi unless you tap the button, or the scheduled startup comes (given input voltage is higher than low voltage threshold).
-Set Set Witty Pi will shut down your Raspberry Pi if input voltage is too low.
+Set Set Witty Pi will shutdown your Raspberry Pi if input voltage is too low.
 Once this happens, Witty Pi will monitor the input voltage during the sleep and will turn on your Raspberry Pi when input voltage gets higher than recovery voltage threshold.
 Not Set Set Witty Pi will wake up your Raspberry Pi when input voltage is higher than recovery voltage threshold.
-Please mind that if input voltage is always higher than recovery voltage threshold, you will not be able to turn off your Raspberry Pi with these settings, because it always turn on Raspberry Pi again just after shutting it down.
+Please mind that if input voltage is always higher than recovery voltage threshold, you will not be able to turn off your Raspberry Pi with these settings, because it always turns on Raspberry Pi again just after shutting it down.